About Eye Injuries

 "Wonderful staff, advanced technology, Vold Vision truly cares about each individual patient."- M.T. / Google / Dec 04, 2019

 Types of Eye Injuries

-The most common types of injuries are caused from flying objects, such as bits of metal or glass, air-blown and wind-blown particles, tools, chemicals, and UV radiation or welding arcs.
+The most common types of injuries are caused by flying objects, such as bits of metal or glass, air-blown and wind-blown particles, tools, chemicals, and UV radiation or welding arcs.
 At home, common objects such as eyelash curlers, mascara brushes, lawn and garden tools, and objects with sharp edges can also cause injuries.
 Blunt trauma from a ball or a fall can also be a serious concern.
 Some injuries like puncture wounds could require immediate treatment or surgery to prevent serious eye damage resulting in vision loss.
 Minor scratches may only require simple monitoring after an initial visit to Vold Vision to ensure complications don't occur.

 Eye Laceration: This is essentially a scratch or cut on the eyeball.
 Lacerations don’t always need emergency care, but some may depending on the depth and length of the injury.

 Scratched Eye: This is also known as a corneal abrasion.
 Common causes of abrasions to the eye's surface are getting poked in the eye or rubbing it with a foreign body, such as dust or sand.